urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch6.markdown

 ###`%face`###

-A type is not just a set of nouns - it's also a semantics for that set.
-In practice, this means a namespace.
-To avoid using "semantics", you could say that we give the parts a meaning by putting a name on each part.
+A type is not just a set of nouns - it's also a *meaning* which makes sense of any noun in that set.
+The typed noun exports a namespace - give it a name, and it gives you another noun.

 Let's use this feature: